mauerbac/amazon-polly-twitch-extension/readme.md

 ### Twitch Panel Extension

-If you haven't seen a panel Extension, check out [Ninja's channel](https://www.twitch.tv/ninja) and view his "Subscription Gifting Leaderboard" beneath the video display.
+If you haven't seen a panel Extension, check out [TwitchDev](https://www.twitch.tv/twitchdev) and view the Twitter Panel Extension beneath the video display.
 Broadcasters can display three panel Extensions at a time.

 1. In the [Extension dashboard](https://dev.twitch.tv/dashboard/extensions), click Create Extension.
 2. Give it a name and check the `Panel` checkbox under Type of Extension.